vanderschaarlab/temporai/CONTRIBUTING.md

    any eventual issues.
    This should, among other things, automatically use [flake8]/[black] to check/fix the code style in a way that is compatible with the project.
-   See also the full list of the configured [pre-commit hooks](./..pre-commit-config.yaml).
+   See also the full list of the configured [pre-commit hooks].

    **Don't forget to add unit tests and documentation in case your contribution adds an additional feature and is not just a bugfix.**